-- Managing finances and bank accounts.
+- Managing finances and bank accounts

 The following is a summary of guardianship basics, such as when guardians may be appointed, how guardians are selected, and more.

-Guardianship Basics: When Guardians are Appointed
+When Guardians are Appointed

-For example, a court (often a probate court) may appoint a guardian when a potential ward is incapacitated and can't make decisions for him or herself because of a mental or physical disability, disease, or addiction to alcohol or other drugs.
+For example, a court (often a probate court) may appoint a guardian when someone can't make decisions for themselves because of a mental or physical disability, illness, or addiction to alcohol or other drugs.
 Taking guardianship of an incapacitated ward is an important responsibility, so it's crucial to know what powers you may hold as a guardian.

 - A spouse

-- Parent(s) or another relative
+- Parent(s) or a relative

 - A state employee or private person familiar with the ward and the incapacity at issue